pradeeplam/Parking-Lot-Monitoring/README.md

 # Parking-Lot-Monitoring
-Using Yolo to monitor a parking and keep track of when cars arrive and depart
+Using Yolo to monitor a parking lot and keep track of when cars arrive and depart

+This was done as a coding assignment for the Computer Vision Enginnering position at Verkada.